openpdfx/openpdfx/README.md

 We have now different versions of OpenPDF, and they require different versions of Java:

-- The 2.4.x Branch requires Java 21 or later.
+- The 3.0.x Branch requires Java 21 or later.
-- The 2.0.x Branch requires Java 17 or later.
-- The 1.4.x Branch requires Java 11 or later.
-- The 1.3.x Branch requires Java 8 or later.

 ### OpenPDF Java package name change from com.lowagie to org.openpdf